PillowFishSticks/Milestone-Project/README.md

 ### Site Owner Goals

-The Goals of the Reesume Website are:
+The Goals of the resume website are:
 - To display educational qualifications.
 - To share work experience and knowledge.
 - To showcase projects to potential employers.